APT Bulk Target Ingest

 After launching the importer, click Browse... to select the target list you wish to import.
 APT will attempt to automatically identify the file format.
 If it cannot, select the correct format from the drop-down menu.
 For an example of each format, select it in the File Format field with no file specified.
 See Figure 2.

-Also, the entry in the Annual Parallax column has an incorrect format.
+In the third example, the entry in the Annual Parallax column has an incorrect format.
 You may import a file with this type of error, although the object with the error will not be imported (but all the other targets will be).
 However, if all the entries in a given column are improperly formatted, the importer will not accept the file for import.

 With all the columns identified, click on the Import button to load the targets into APT.